George M. Daniel

 George M. Daniel (born December 2, 1978) is a champion American fly fisherman.
 He is a member of Fly Fishing TEAMUSA, the U.S. national fly fishing team.

 Biography

-He is a native of Loganton, Pennsylvania and grew up in the village of Germania, in Abbott Township, Potter County, Pennsylvania.
+He is a native of Loganton, Pennsylvania and grew up in the village of Germania, in Abbott Township, Pennsylvania.
 He graduated from Lock Haven University in 2001, with a degree in outdoor recreation management.
 He lives in State College, Pennsylvania with his wife, Amidea and their daughter, Evangeline.
 He works for TCO Fly Shop in State College.

 Fishing

 Daniel is a member of Fly Fishing TEAMUSA, and a two time Fly Fishing U.S. National Champion.